The present Fellows’ Garden was designed in 1947 by Professor Nevill Willmer, a physiologist and Fellow of Clare from 1936 to his death in 2001.

-Set in the shadow of Castle Mound the Colony is situated between Castle Street and Chesterton Lane.
+Set in the shadow of Castle Mound, Castle Court is situated between Castle Street and Chesterton Lane.
 There have been many add-ons and alterations through the years with the final refurbishment of the grounds completed in 2012.
 A terrace with Mediterranean planting bays and umbrella crab apples, (Malus ‘Evereste’), a “prairie” style embankment that sweeps around Ethelreda House are among the many improvements made to the hard landscaping, to improve appearance and access.

 There are a number of fine specimen trees in the College grounds.
 Among these are two species of deciduous conifer in the Fellows’ Garden.